mbeevor/Soiree/README.md

   <li>Enter your API key in the gradle.properties file.</li>
   </ol>

 The app is signed with a keystore.
-The username and password are saved in the keystore folder.
+The username and password are saved in the keystore.md file.